Campaign Setup

 • So in this example

-• then to Landing Page 2 which is also used in “Campaign2” and has the direct traffic code for “Campaign2”.
+• then the visitor goes to Landing Page 2 which is also used in “Campaign2” and has the direct traffic code for “Campaign2”.

 • With the Priority setting in CPV Lab Pro (opens new window), a check is made on the fly to determine which Campaign has the highest priority and which way the visitor should go.